 Some other things we look for:

-1. Pitch video: A pitch video is mandatory for a total raise of over $2,000.
+1. Pitch video: A pitch video is mandatory for all projects.
 Your pitch video should either make us fall in love with you or give us a great sense of what the finished film will be like.
 The best pitch videos will do both.
 Remember, people will invest in you and your storytelling talent, rather than in a "concept."

 2. Team: The team has to fit the scope of the project.
 If you're asking for $2,000 and it's just you, no problem.
 If you need $100,000 to make a feature, we need to see that you have a team - not just to make the film but to raise that kinda dough!
 You can also seek to complete your team as part of a Seed&Spark campaign.
 Make sure to include that information when you submit a project.